miker704/Strife/patches2.md

     - Added New Time Stamp Function for dm Messages that gives the full date in the format weekday, full month day, year time am/pm.
     - Added Tooltip to display full timestamp for dm messages.
     - Moved a now deprecated version of DmMessage jsx to deprecated.
+    - Moved a protype version deprecated of the server message control using raw svg code to deprecated folder.
-    - Moved a protype version deprecated of the server message control to deprecated folder.
+    - Moved a protype version deprecated of the server message control using new svg react icons to deprecated folder.

 ## Backend Changes